Effun-141/Effun-141.github.io/index.md

 # &#11088; Biography

 Hi &#128522;!
-I am a Research Assistant at The Chinese University of Hong Kong, ShenZhen, advised by Prof. [Junfeng Wu](https://lias-cuhksz.github.io/group/junfeng-wu) and Prof. [Ziyang Hong](https://sds.cuhk.edu.cn/teacher/1865).
+I am a PhD student at The Chinese University of Hong Kong, ShenZhen, advised by Prof. [Junfeng Wu](https://lias-cuhksz.github.io/group/junfeng-wu) and Prof. [Ziyang Hong](https://sds.cuhk.edu.cn/teacher/1865).
-My major is Control Science and Engineering, and my research focuses on SLAM and robotics.
+My major is Computer Science, and my research focuses on underwater SLAM and robotics.

 I received my Master's degree in Control Science and Engineering in April 2025 and Bachelor’s degree in Automation in June 2021 at Nanjing University of Science and Technology (NJUST, 211 project) , as a member of Robotics Innovation Lab (Auto-Robot).